SyedaNabila559/Traditional-OOP-Practice/README.md

 # Traditional-OOP-Practice

-In these assignment we ha 21 steps to covered OOPS method
+In these assignment we have 21 steps to covered OOPS method :

 # 1. Using self 🧍‍♂️
 Task: Create a Student class with attributes name and marks.
 Initialize them using self in the constructor, and make a display() method to print details.